watura/api-spec-1/authentication/scope.md

 ### App Tokens

-In the documentation, an <span class="endpoint-meta" style="float:none"><i class="fa fa-lock" aria-hidden="true"></i> app</span> scope indicates that an app token is required for the endpoint.
+In the documentation, an <span class="endpoint-meta" style="float:none"><i class="fas fa-lock"></i> app</span> scope indicates that an app token is required for the endpoint.

 ### Notes

 #### basic

-The `basic` scope only allows access to any endpoints in the API that require <span class="endpoint-meta" style="float:none"><i class="fa fa-lock" aria-hidden="true"></i> any</span> access token.
+The `basic` scope only allows access to any endpoints in the API that require <span class="endpoint-meta" style="float:none"><i class="fas fa-lock"></i> any</span> access token.
 If any other scope is authorized, `basic` is redundant.

 #### files

 This scope is not needed for uploading files.
-It allows clients to update, attach, and delete files without `file_token`s.
+It allows clients to update, attach, and delete files without including a `file_token`.

 ##### Special Extended File Scopes